Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 \subsubsection{Magnetic Manipulator Force}

-The second expression we use in our experiments is also used by \cite{KubalikDernerBabuska:2020:1} for their study of \ac{SR} with shape constraints.
+The second expression we use in our experiments is also used by \cite{KubalikDernerBabuska:2020:1} for their study of \ac{SR} with \ac{SC}.
 It describes the force exerted by an electromagnet on an iron ball moving along a rail in a magnetic manipulator system (\magman).
 The expression is

 where the independent variables $x$ and $I$ denote the distance and the current, and the parameters $\alpha$ and $\beta$ are system specific parameters.
 For $(\alpha, \beta)$, we adopt values $(5.25, 1.75)$ identified by \cite{DamsteegNageshraoBabuska:2017:1}.
 The resulting function \eqref{eq:magman} is shown in \Cref{fig:magmanfunc}.
-The ground truth expression has a complexity of 11~operators and operands.
+The ground truth expression has a complexity of 11.

 For the distance~$x$, the variable range for the fitting data set is $[-3, 3]$, while we take $[-6, 6]$ for the verification data set.
 The ranges for the current~$I$ are $[0.1, 0.8]$ and $[0.1, 1.6]$ for the fitting and the verification data set, respectively.
 The function set is composed of \parameter{[+, -, *, /, ^, pow2, pow3]}, where \parameter{pow3} is a unary function raising to the power of~3.